amirmc/mirage-www/tmpl/blog/mirage-entropy.md

 These are only some of the most spectacular failures related to random numbers.
-For example, it is widely known in security circles that RNGs of embedded devices tend to be predictable, leading to widespread use of weak key on routers and similar equipment, amongst other things.
-So when implementing a unikernel operating system, you don't want to end up on that Wikipedia page either.
+For example, it is widely known in security circles that RNGs of embedded devices tend to be predictable, leading to widespread use of weak keys on routers and similar equipment, amongst other things.
+So when implementing a unikernel application, you don't want to end up on that Wikipedia page either.

 [wiki-random-attacks]: https://en.wikipedia.org/wiki/Random_number_generator_attack
 [ian-goldberg-netscape]: http://prng.net/faq/netscape-ssl/